Bankon1/typescript-react/README.md

-# React Typescript Patterns
+# React Typescript Patterns With Props

-A couple examples of how to use typescript with React
+A couple examples of how to use typescript with React Props